ztlevi/ez-mac-sync/README.md

 {
   "cloudDir": "Dropbox/AppList",
   "brewRemoveList": [],
+  "brewTapRemoveList": [],
   "masRemoveList": ["Final Cut Pro", "Compressor", "Motion", "Logic Pro X", "MainStage 3"], "brewCaskRemoveList": ["eclipse-jee", "android-studio", "gitkraken"] }
 ```

 > **Note**: `mas` applications will not be removed from your mac because `mas` cannot uninstall apps, but it will notify you the apps you might need to manually uninstall.
+For example, I always put `Final Cut Pro` in `masRemoveList` because I don't need it installed in every device.

 ## Upgrading Apps